intergiro/developer-portal/docs/merchant/3d-secure/automated.md

 })
 ```

 If you need to verify the result, POST to the `authorization/verify` endpoint with the signed jwt as the body.
-The response will be an authorization or an error.
+The response will be an [Authorization](../authorization.html#authorization) or an error.
 ``` JSON {1}
 POST /authorization/verify
 Content-Type: application/jwt